juanburgos/100-days-of-code/log.md

 ### Day45  #100DaysOfCode

-Learned how to respond to requests with HTML files & process post requests with Body Parser on my local Express Server.
+learnt how to respond to requests with HTML files & process post requests with Body Parser on my local Express Server.
 Will build a simple BMI Calculator web app.
 Now, I'll take a break and make a mouthwatering-yey-it's-Friday lasagna.

 ### Day46  #100DaysOfCode

-Took th time today to review what I learned during the week.
+Took the time today to review what I learnt during the week.
 Built the simple BMI Calculator in the server side using Express.

-### Day  #100DaysOfCode
+### Day47  #100DaysOfCode

+Today was a Version Control & Git on the Command Line (Local and Remote) kind of Sunday.
+Creating Gitignore files and making sense of what to put there.
+Cloning, forking, push & pull requests. 🤯

 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode